Azure/autorest/Documentation/swagger_handling.md

     }
 ............
 ```
-where a not-nullable type is changed into its nullable wrapper if it's optional and a validation is added if a nullable type is marked as required.
+where a non-nullable type is changed into its nullable wrapper if it's optional and a validation is added if a nullable type is marked as required.

 > Note that parameters that have field `in` as path are always required and the `required` field will be ignored.